Human-AI Collaboration for Scaling Agile Regression Testing: An Agentic-AI Teammate from Manual to Automated Testing: Industrial Context and Problem Statement

 \section{Industrial Context and Problem Statement}

 Large industrial software organizations developing complex, long-lived systems increasingly rely on automated regression testing to manage scale and frequent change \cite{regressionTest1997,regressionTest2012,agileMethodologies2012}.
-Hacon (a Siemens company) operates in this setting with a mature agile development organization, delivering large-scale transportation planning and scheduling systems in short sprints with regular releases, supported by robust CI pipelines and well-established system-level test automation.
+Hacon (a Siemens company) represents such an industrial setting, developing large-scale transportation planning and scheduling software within a mature agile development organization, delivering frequent releases through short development sprints supported by robust CI pipelines and established system-level test automation.
+In this environment, regression testing involves repeatedly executing system-level tests to ensure that newly introduced changes do not break existing functionality.
+These tests are continuously integrated and executed within the shared CI pipeline, with the studied test engineering team collaborating closely with development teams throughout the agile development process.

+Within Hacon’s testing workflow, test specifications are first created and validated by test engineers before being manually translated into executable automation scripts.
+This translation step requires significant engineering effort and domain expertise, resulting in a bottleneck where the number of validated test specifications grows faster than the team’s capacity to automate them.

 Despite continuous investment in automation and dedicated test engineering teams, Hacon faces a persistent challenge: manual test specifications continue to outpace the rate at which they are automated.
-As shown in Figure~\ref{fig1}, automated test coverage increases steadily by 1–2\% per release, but manual tests still account for 82–87\% of the total, with their absolute number growing by 10–20\% per release.
-This ongoing automation gap results in increased manual testing effort and slower feedback cycles, motivating the need for approaches that can accelerate script creation while upholding Hacon’s high standards for quality, maintainability, and governance.
+As shown in Figure~\ref{fig1}, automated test coverage increases steadily by 1–2\% per release, yet manual tests still account for 82–87\% of the total, with their absolute number growing by 10–20\% per release.
+This ongoing automation gap results in increased manual testing effort in the regression suite and slower feedback cycles, motivating the need for AI-assisted approaches that can accelerate script creation while upholding Hacon’s high standards for quality, maintainability, and governance.